The V Foundation for Cancer Research

 - Unsolicited proposals from institutions not on their approved list

-- Research from institutions outside NCI-Designated cancer centers and select affiliated state-of-the-art cancer research facilities in the US and top-ranked Canadian centers
+- Research from institutions outside NCI-Designated cancer centres and select affiliated state-of-the-art cancer research facilities in the US and top-ranked Canadian centres

 - Projects with scientific overlap with previously awarded V Foundation grants from the same investigator